merikan/merikan/README.md

 ## Hi, I’m Peter Merikan.

-> In software development, complexity might be admired but simplicity is always rewarded.

 I am a Software Engineer living just outside of Gothenburg, Sweden.
-I have worked with this craft for over 35 years and still think it is the most fun there is and am constantly passionate about learning new things.
+I have worked with this craft for over 35 years and still think it is the most fun there is and I am constantly passionate about learning new things.

 I currently work for one of Sweden's best IT consulting companies, [Callista Enterprise](https://callistaenterprise.se/).

-My current assignment is with Inera as a solution architect where I have been involved in building their questionnaire management solution, used in Swedish healthcare.
+My current assignment is at Inera as a solution architect where I am part of a small team building their questionnaire management solution, used in Swedish healthcare.
 It is a cloud-native solution built with Spring Boot running on Kubernetes.

-## My Mottos
+### My Mottos
 * Have fun and always try to make a difference.
 * You are never too old to learn new things.

+And don't forget that
+> In software development,
+> complexity might be admired but simplicity is always rewarded.

+Because very often [less is more](https://en.wikipedia.org/wiki/Minimalism#Minimalist_design_and_architecture), so [keep it simple](https://en.wikipedia.org/wiki/KISS_principle), be pragmatic and don't over [overengineer](https://en.wikipedia.org/wiki/Overengineering)

 ## My Journey
 In March 1987, I started my IT career as a system administrator at Volvo Dealers Business Systems (Volvohandelns Affärssystem), where we developed and operated systems for Swedish Volvo dealers on IBM AS/400.